Lemoncode/bootcamp-devops-lemoncode/04-cloud/aws/01-create-user/readme.md

 When we sign up to AWS for the first time a new root user is created.
 This root user, is a kind of God inside our account.
 The recommendation, it's avoid its use unless under extraordinary circunstacnces.
 So the first thing that we're going to do is create a new user, with fully administartor rights to deal with AWS.

+## Create a User Group

+> TODO: Create a user group with administrato access

 ## Accessing to IAM and Creating a User

 From AWS console, search for `IAM` services